-Despite having built some successful blogs, I’m currently in the same boat as many beginners.
+Despite having built some successful blogs, a few years ago I found myself in the same boat as many beginners.

-I have a brand new blog, with less than ten posts up.
-It’s in dire need of some attention, traffic and subscribers.
+I had a brand-new blog, with less than ten posts up.
+It was in dire need of some attention, traffic, and subscribers.

-It took me three weeks to nail the title of this post.
+It took me three weeks to nail the title of the post.
 And about two weeks to write the post.

 According to Google Analytics, that single post brought me about 2,000 unique visitors over the ten days after I published it.
 It almost doubled my subscriber numbers too.

 The overall traffic to my blog also leveled off at a significantly higher level than before this post.

 People retweeted it 1,075 times and liked it 122 times.
 It received close to 100 comments.